 6.9 Unchecked Array Indexing [XYZ]

-Th vulnerability as described in ISO/IEC 24772-1:2019 clause 6.9 is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+The vulnerability as described in ISO/IEC 24772-1:2019 clause 6.9 is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
 Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

 6.10 Unchecked Array Copying [XYW]

-Th vulnerability as described in ISO/IEC 24772-1:2019 clause 6.9 is not applicable to Python because assigning lists is done by reference.
+The vulnerability as described in ISO/IEC 24772-1:2019 clause 6.9 is not applicable to Python because assigning lists is done by reference.
 A deep copy of a list creates a new list object.
 There is a potential vulnerability associated with copying an object over part of itself when an object is complex, such as lists of lists.
 This is addressed in 6.38 Deep vs shallow copying.

 6.11 Pointer Type Conversions [HFC]